Manage a Translated Space

 Language setup

 The language setup in both apps is similar.
 In Scroll Translations, the first language you define is the default language.
-In Scroll Documents, this is called the authoring language.
+In Scroll Content Manager, this is called the authoring language.
 All translations are based on this initial language in both apps.

-However, Scroll Documents offers more flexibility: XLIFF translations can also be created from a non-authoring language, allowing for additional translation workflows
+However, Scroll Content Manager offers more flexibility: XLIFF translations can also be created from a non-authoring language, allowing for additional translation workflows

 Language storage